DrSkunk/FontAwesome-cookie/README.md

 # Cookies
 Who doesn't like cookies?
 These cookies were made to be integrated with [Font Awesome](https://fortawesome.github.io/Font-Awesome/).
-Can also be used independently as long as they comply with the Creative Commons 4.0 license.
+Can also be used independently.

 [Suggestion thread](https://github.com/FortAwesome/Font-Awesome/issues/2845)